ceph/ceph/doc/man/8/rbd.rst

   The parent snapshot must be protected (see `rbd snap protect`).
   This requires image format 2.

+:command:`cp` (*src-image-spec* | *src-snap-spec*) *dest-image-spec*
+  Copy the content of a src-image into the newly created dest-image. dest-image will have the same size, object size, and image format as src-image.

+:command:`create` (-s | --size *size-in-M/G/T*) [--image-format *format-id*] [--object-size *size-in-B/K/M*] [--stripe-unit *size-in-B/K/M* --stripe-count *num*] [--image-feature *feature-name*]... [--image-shared] *image-spec*
+  Will create a new rbd image.
+You must also specify the size via --size.
+The --stripe-unit and --stripe-count arguments are optional, but must be used together.

+:command:`diff` [--from-snap *snap-name*] [--whole-object] *image-spec* | *snap-spec* Dump a list of byte extents in the image that have changed since the specified start snapshot, or since the image was created.
+Each output line includes the starting offset (in bytes), the length of the region (in bytes), and either 'zero' or 'data' to indicate whether the region is known to be zeros or may contain other data.

+:command:`du` [-p | --pool *pool-name*] [*image-spec* | *snap-spec*]
+  Will calculate the provisioned and actual disk usage of all images and associated snapshots within the specified pool.
+It can also be used against individual images and snapshots.

+  If the RBD fast-diff feature is not enabled on images, this operation will require querying the OSDs for every potential object within the image.

+:command:`export` [--export-format *format (1 or 2)*] (*image-spec* | *snap-spec*) [*dest-path*]
+  Export image to dest path (use - for stdout).
+  The --export-format accepts '1' or '2' currently.
+Format 2 allow us to export not only the content of image, but also the snapshots and other properties, such as image_order, features.

+:command:`export-diff` [--from-snap *snap-name*] [--whole-object] (*image-spec* | *snap-spec*) *dest-path* Export an incremental diff for an image to dest path (use - for stdout).
+If an initial snapshot is specified, only changes since that snapshot are included; otherwise, any regions of the image that contain data are included.
+The end snapshot is specified using the standard --snap option or @snap syntax (see below).
+The image diff format includes metadata about image size changes, and the start and end snapshots.
+It efficiently represents discarded or 'zero' regions of the image.

+:command:`feature disable` *image-spec* *feature-name*...
+  Disable the specified feature on the specified image.
+Multiple features can be specified.

+:command:`feature enable` *image-spec* *feature-name*...
+  Enable the specified feature on the specified image.
+Multiple features can be specified.

 :command:`flatten` *image-spec*
   If image is a clone, copy all shared blocks from the parent snapshot and make the child independent of the parent, severing the link between